esosedi/3166/README.md

 Just look at json file, and you will understand.

-So we have 2 simple things:
+So we have some simple things:
  1. data/iso3166-2.json – main datafile.
 It containtains all counties and all regions.
  Just keep in mind - this is not a stupid list of names.
 We provide all information for any entity: